 You should rate your agreement or disagreement with each statement as a description of your visual impression, by entering a number from 0 to 10.
 The more strongly you agree with a statement, the higher the number you should put, up to a maximum of 10.
 The more strongly you disagree with a statement, the lower the number you should put, down to a minimum of 0 (zero)."

 The statement for passing is based on Michotte's description of the Tunnel Effect.
-The statement for independent motion is also based on Michotte's preferred form of expression - the term "independent(ly)" was used frequently in Michotte (1963) in described impressions of stimuli in which the launching effect did not occur.
+The statement for independent motion is also based on Michotte's preferred form of expression - the term "independent(ly)" was used frequently in Michotte (1963) - in described impressions of stimuli in which the launching effect did not occur.

 Experiment 2: camouflage